Vanishing theorems for linearly obstructed divisors

 where we set $I(-1)=\emptyset$.
-The {\em (affine) linear expected dimension} of $\LL$ is defined as follows: it is $0$ if $\LL$ is contained in a linear system whose linear virtual dimension is negative, otherwise it is the maximum between the linear virtual dimension of $\LL$ and $0$. \end{definition} We remark that this notion is well-defined not only for all effective linear systems but also for non-effective ones, that we will study in Sections \ref{vanishing empty section} and \ref{section s=n+2}, provided that $m_i\leq d+1$.
+The {\em (affine) linear expected dimension} of $\LL$ is defined as follows: it is $0$ if $\LL\prec_s\ls'$ and $\ldim(\ls')\le0$, otherwise it is the maximum between $\ldim(\LL)$ and $0$. \end{definition} We remark that this notion is well-defined not only for all effective divisors but also for non-effective ones.
+We will study this type of divisors in Sections \ref{section non-effective statements} and \ref{section non-effective proofs}.

-In this light, asking whether the dimension of a given linear system equals its linear expected dimension can be thought as a refinement of the classical question of asking whether the dimension equals the expected dimension.
-If the answer to this question is affirmative, then $\LL$ is said to be a {\em linearly non-special} or {\em only linearly obstructed}.
-Obviously, non-special linear systems are always linearly non-special.
+In this light, asking whether the dimension of a given linear system equals its linear expected dimension can be thought of as a refinement of the classical question of asking whether the dimension equals the expected dimension.
+If the answer to this question is affirmative, then $\LL$ (or $D$) is said to be a {\em only linearly obstructed}.
+Obviously, non-special linear systems are always only linearly obstructed.